router-protocol/router-chain-docs/docs/develop/voyager/voyager-v1.0/guides/crosschain-staking.md

 sidebar_position: 1
 ---

-In this section, we shall create a simple cross-chain staking dapp using the voyager sequencer.
+In this section, we shall create a simple cross-chain staking dapp using the Voyager sequencer.
 We shall follow the instructions provided in the previous section to create the same.
 It consists of two smart contracts: **Vault** and **Stake**.

 **Vault** contract enables the user to first transfer his funds from chain A to chain B and then stake them on chain B.
 **Stake** contract manages the staked tokens balance on the destination side.
 In other words, Stake contract is the fund and state manager of the Vault contract.